kayleeisokay/kayleeisokay.github.io/_posts/2024-08-30-marginal_dist.md

 over the region $D = \{(x,y) \vert ~ 0 \leq x \leq 1, x^3 \leq y \leq \sqrt{x}  \}$ $.^{[1]}$

 First we find the normalizing constant by solving for $C$.
-We do this by integrating over the support of $X$ and $Y$.
+We do this by integrating the joint pdf over the support of $X$ and $Y$ and set the double integral to 1.

 $$
 C * \int_0^1 \int_{x^3}^{\sqrt{x}}  4xy - y^3 ~dy~dx = 1